voytkojazz/my-restaurant/README.md

 # my-restaurant
-project is deployed at https://manage-your-restaurant.herokuapp.com/
+project is deployed at https://manage-your-restaurant.herokuapp.com/ It uses SQLlite db on the local machine and POSTGRES on Heroku

 # Description
 This web sites serves as an example Dashboard for Restraurant to track restaurants INVENTORY (ingridients for cooking menu items), PURCHASES and MENU ITEMS.